Chipdelmal/PixArt-Beads/README.md

 ## Instructions

+**IMPORTANT NOTE:** For a step-by-step use of the scripts, please have a look at the provided [demo](./demo) after installing the dependencies.

 To use the scripts first install the required dependencies either through the REQUIREMENTS files (`txt`/`yml`), or manually:

 ```bash